digital-asset/daml-katacoda/fundamental-concepts/contract-keys/4_using_contract_keys.md

   -- then we access the first and second elements with helper functions (fst, snd), -- or alternatively access them positionally with t._1, t._2 and so on

-  let contractId = fst $ fromSome userContractIdAndContract let contract = snd $ fromSome userContractIdAndContract assert $ contract == User with username=alice, following=[bob]
-  assert $ aliceContractId == contractId
+  -- In case that the queryContractKey returns a None we throw a failure message let contractId = fst $ fromSomeNote "Failed to get the contract and contract ID" userContractIdAndContract let contract = snd $ fromSomeNote "Failed to get the contract and contract ID" userContractIdAndContract assert $ contract == User with username=alice, following=[bob] assert $ aliceContractId == contractId return()
-  return()